decentropy/web-bookmarks/README.md

 # get started

-You can test-drive without any special setup.
+You can test-drive HTML without any backend setup.
 Your bookmarks will be saved at `bookmarks.html?id=[my id]

 ### For your bookmarks to sync between devices, you'll need to a gundb server: https://github.com/amark/gun